 “You should join me at the airport for the first group of the year,” said Lola while Rupert and El Rubio exchanged admiring glances across the bar.
 “Waiting in the arrival hall to meet a Dan Air or British Caledonian flight is a great place to learn about the various quirks and personalities of travellers.
 As I observe the hordes struggling by with heavy cases, checking around expectantly for whoever is there to greet them, I try and guess who belongs to me before they spot my clipboard and sign.
 People-watching is a fun exercise and believe me, in the space of fifteen minutes every type of human trails before me.
 They vary from awful to adorable.
 When an unappealing one does appear, I smile but mentally wish them onto my colleagues from other tour companies.”

 “Does it work?”
-I said.
+I asked.

 “Most of the time but thankfully, as Wings are more expensive than most of our competitors, we attract a more discerning quality of traveller.
 This hotel is the only product we offer on the eastern side of Málaga and because it's further off the beaten track appeals to the more adventurous with deeper wallets.
 Those seeking larger and more popular resorts with pools and in house entertainment head west to the beach factories between Torremolinos and Fuengirola.”